 Work With Us

-- We’re looking for a Loan Documentation Manager to join our Operations team.
-Learn more.
+We’re looking for a Loan Documentation Specialist to join our team.
+Apply today.

 Diversity & Inclusion

 At Fourth Capital, we want every person to have the opportunity to succeed based on merit, regardless of race, color, religion, age, or any other criterion.
 Why is this so important?
 At Fourth Capital, we all have a role to play.
 It takes a collection of diverse perspectives, backgrounds, experiences, knowledge and skills to move us forward.
 Every voice matters, and we encourage each team member to use theirs.
 Nashville is a culturally rich city, and we believe both our team and client base should be representative of the community we serve.
 We are continually taking steps to foster an inclusive culture in the following ways:

 - Workplace initiatives (promoting regular dialogue, trainings, and surveys to ensure everyone’s voice is heard)

 - Hiring model (carefully monitor our compensation practices to ensure fairness and identify any gaps; engage in outreach efforts to foster a diverse applicant pool)